-The Liberian passport currently ranks on the 91st place according to the Guide Passport Ranking Index.
-It provides visa-free access to only 49 countries.
-The Passport Ranking has been dropping over the years from 65th in 2006 to the current ranking.
-Liberian passport holders have visa-free access and visas on arrival to countries such as Mauritius, Philippines, Singapore, Rwanda, United Arab Emirates and Iran.
-Liberian citizens require a visa to enter 177 destinations in the world.
+The Liberian passport is currently ranked 95th place on the Guide Passport Index.
+It provides visa-free access to only 47 destinations.
+Liberian passport holders have visa-free access and visas on arrival to countries such as Mauritius, Philippines, Singapore, and Rwanda.
+Liberian citizens require a visa to enter 182 destinations in the world.
 This high visa requirement results in a low mobility score and entails major trip preparations before traveling.

 The Republic of Liberia is located in Western Africa and consists of 25 counties.
 It borders Sierra Leone, Guinea, Côte D’Ivoire and the North Atlantic Ocean.
 The most important provinces are Montserrado, Nimba, Bong and Lofa.
 Liberia is the 39th largest country in Africa with a surface area of 111,369 square kilometers.
 Its climate is generally tropical, hot and humid with significant heavy rainfall.
 Liberian terrain is mostly flat rising to low mountains in the northeast.

 The overall population is over 5,3 million people.
 The capital of the country is Monrovia, which is the also the most populous city.
 Other important cities of the country are Gbarnga, Buchanan and Ganta.
 The largest and only international airport of the country is Roberts International Airport (ROB).
 It has an approximate yearly passenger traffic of 228,000.
 It connects Liberia to destinations across Africa and Europe.